 Your About page, like any other page on your website, should be properly optimized for the search engines.
 Be sure to weave your most important keywords through the text.

 Your About page is, in many ways, a sales page.
 It deserves at least as much time and attention as you would give to a product sales page.
 Once you’ve written a draft of your About page, set it aside and come back to it several hours or a day or two later.
 Proofread carefully to avoid typos and grammatical errors.
+Sometimes you will need rewriting services experts, if you can’t edit the content yourself.

 Want to see some examples of good About pages?
 Here are a few I like from a variety of sites: